Mushbt/stockholm-fc/README.md

 * ### About Us

      * The About us page gives the user more information about Stockholm FC.
-     * 3 sections were added and they are as followed:
+     * Three sections were added and they are as followed:
      * Who We Are - Who we are as a football club.
      * What We Believe - What we believe is beneficial for children who are taking the exciting step into football.
      * What We Focus On - Where our focus will be to get their children into the sport of football.

-     * A book now button was added which takes the user to the bookings page incase they are persuaded enough to choose this football club for their children.
+     * A book now button was added which takes the user to the bookings page in case they are persuaded enough to choose this football club for their children.

 ![About-Us image](assets/images-md/about-us.png)
 [Back to top](<#contents>)